liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 }
 ```

-> **Warning:** Keep in mind that Editor Config Contributors stack one on top of each other following a specificity algorithm.
-All Config Contributors that apply to a given editor will run over the `jsonObject` object mutating it in place in order.
+> **Warning:** Keep in mind that Editor Config Contributors stack on top of each other following a specificity algorithm.
+All Config Contributors that apply to a given editor will run over the `jsonObject` object mutating it in place, in order.

 The editor that will be used can also be configured in [`portal.properties`](https://github.com/liferay/liferay-portal/blob/7a8b847a3f3e8bc649d94cb80248623ea2bde5a2/portal-impl/src/portal.properties).